Step 4. Specify Target Oracle Server

 For a Windows-based Oracle server, do the following:

-- In the Server name field, specify the name of the Oracle server to which you want to restore data.
+- In the Server name field, specify the name of the target Oracle server.

-- In the Specify user account to connect section, specify credentials that will be used to connect to the specified server.
+- In the Specify user account to connect section, enter credentials to connect to the target Oracle server.

 Consider the following:

-- The user account must be a member of the local Administrator group and have sysdba privileges.
+- The user account must be a member of the local Administrators group and have sysdba privileges.